extremenetworks/EXOS_Apps/JSONRPC/README.md

 from jsonrcp import JsonRPC
 ```

+Module version can be obtained by:
+* JsonRPC.version()

-The JsonRPC provides management methods for:
+JsonRPC provides management methods for:
 * JsonRPC.cli()

     Send configuration or show CLI commands to switch(es).
 For show commands, the data strucutures  used to create the display are returned.
 No Screen scraping is required.
 The data stuctures may be directly used in your Python application.